Update: Within the last few months, Indiebound changed over to Bookshop.org so I have updated the links.

 Make a book gift twice as meaningful

 This year I sent my friend two books for Hanukkah.
-I used Indiebound to find the closest indie bookstore to her home in a small town in New England.
+I used Indiebound (now Bookshop) to find the closest indie bookstore to her home in a small town in New England.
 During checkout, I was able to include a note to the bookseller asking to use Hanukkah wrapping if they had it, and to include a note from me.

 A few days later, my friend called to thank me especially for ordering from her favorite local bookstore.
 She sent me a picture of the gifts which were wrapped in Hanukkah wrapping and included a hand-written note!